-First of all, we must reside in two camps, as this is an all or nothing position to take on Twitter.
+First of all, we must reside in one of two camps, as this is an all or nothing position to take on Twitter.
 Either you don’t believe that you should hand out pencils as this betrays the chance for a student to learn responsibility in this micro moment or, well, you say teachers should just give students pencils.
 Let’s take a look.

 First off, a few typical responses from those who don’t give out pencils freely, unconditionally.
 These folks seem to share the idea that responsibility isn’t for the teacher to participate in, rather that the duty is strictly for the student to shoulder – I’m being as generous as I can to this side.

 Now, let’s check out some typical responses from those who give pencils out freely.
 The suggestion here is several fold but might be best summed up as an act of respect and also an incredibly easy way to stay focused on learning in the classroom.
-This side of the argument seems to appear on twitter 10:1 – suggesting a heavy bias to just give the kid a pencil already.
+This side of the argument seems to appear on twitter 10:1 – suggesting a heavy bias to just give the kid a pencil.